-Amid the Covid-19 crisis, Interreg projects are staying on course to build environmental and economic resilience in the North Sea Region.
+Amid the Covid-19 crisis, Interreg projects are staying on course to build resilience in the North Sea Region.

 Cooperation is at the heart of every Interreg project.
 So how do North Sea Region projects cope with lockdown and social distancing?
 By doing what they always do, as it turns out: Bringing people together, being inventive, and adapting to change.

 Like many other organisations, projects have turned to online solutions for collaboration.
 Transnational projects are already in the habit of discussing in cyberspace, via Skype, Zoom or other online platforms.
 According to project manager Keijen van Eijk, this helped when EMPOWER 2.0 recently conducted a two day long, highly productive, online partnership meeting.

 The meeting included interviews where each pilot owner was quizzed by other partners.
 “Assigning roles and responsibilities to the partners makes it more dynamic,” says van Eijk.
 The project had also invited an external speaker from the Baltic Sea Region Co2munity project.

 Community involvement plays a pivotal role in EMPOWER 2.0, however larger gatherings are excluded for now.
 Rather than accepting major delays, the partners are exploring online concepts.
 They have already planned their first virtual village meeting in Strib, Denmark.